niutanen/esp8266-RGB-LED/README.md

 ## The ESP8266
 The ESP8266 is powered by a usb wall charger, and is out of reach for the most part.
 Thus having OTA updates significantly simplifies the development process.
+The main external libraries that the esp uses are:
+ - FastLED : helps control the WS2812b RGB light strips
+ - LittleFS : helps deal with serving the webpage files from the EEPROM
+ - OTAESP : helps update the ESP8266 over wifi